 Furlough and SharedWork Program Guidance for Agencies

-This is a follow up to Gov Jay Inslee’s Directive 20-08 dated June 17, which addresses furloughs and the general wage increase.
-Its purpose is to provide you, as an HR leader, with additional information so you can better understand your responsibilities regarding furloughs, time and leave reporting, and the SharedWork Program.
+This email is a follow up to Gov Jay Inslee’s Directive 20-08 dated June 17, which addresses furloughs and the general wage increase for state employees.
+Its purpose is to provide you, as an HR leader, with additional information to enable you to better understand your responsibilities regarding furloughs, time and leave reporting, and the SharedWork Program.

 The directive applies to agencies under the governor’s control.
-We urge agencies not under the governor’s control, including separately elected, boards and commissions, and higher education institutions to take these steps to capture budgetary savings.
+We urge agencies not under the governor’s control, including separately elected officials, boards and commissions, and higher education institutions to take these steps to capture budgetary savings.

 All employees in relief (backfill) positions are excluded from the requirements outlined within the directive.
 Agencies may exempt additional employees from furloughs if the employees are: